influxdata/docs-v2/content/flux/v0.x/get-started/syntax-basics.md

 ```

 {{% note %}}
-Flux does not support positional arguments or parameters.
+Flux does not support positional parameters.
 Parameters must always be named when calling a function.
 {{% /note %}}